EgemennSahin/evoly-map/README.md

 1. After running the application, you will see a landing page with information about the service.
 From here, you can click on the "See our map of sensors" button to navigate to the map view.
 Additionally, you can click on "Book a demo" to check out the Calendly implementation.
 2. On the map view, you will see a map of the world with sensor icons displayed on it.
 3. Use the buttons above the map to select a customer and see their sensors.
 The number of sensors displayed will change based on the selected customer.
+4. Click on a sensor after searching for it, and you will see a popup.